vvvv/betadocs/roadmap.md

 * VL integration in other tools

 # vvvv gamma
+NODE20: 6th edition of the NODE Forum for Digital Arts with <a href="https://vvvv.org/blog/this-was-node20" class="extURL blog" target="_blank">30 online workshops and a fine range of TV shows covering the latest and greatest from the univvvverse</a>.

+**2020.3-preview** 01 10 20
+the first <a href="https://vvvv.org/blog/vl.stride-for-evvvveryone" class="extURL blog" target="_blank">preview including the new 3d engine</a>.

 **2020.1** 01 04 20
 this is it: the first official <a href="https://vvvv.org/blog/vvvv-gamma-2020.1-release" class="extURL blog" target="_blank">stable release of vvvv gamma</a>. introducing also a new website: <a href="http://visualprogramming.net" class="extURL" target="_blank">http://visualprogramming.net</a>.